abanctelchevrel/blog-lazyentropy/app/_drafts/httpBackend.md

 {% endraw %}
 {% endhighlight %}

+{% highlight js %}
+//app.js
+angular.module('myApp', [
+  'ngRoute',
+  'ngMockE2E' //<--
+])
+{% endhighlight %}

-#### Handle a simple `GET /items request
+## Handle a simple `GET /items` request

-In this case we want the fake backend to respond a list of friends when a `GET /friends` request is made
+In this case we want the fake backend to respond with a list of friends when a `GET /friends` request is made :

 {% highlight js %}
 //app.js